Nattanan-Petchsuk026/Nattanan-Petchsuk026/README.md

 ## 🚀 Key Projects 🌟

 ### 1. **SOS Safeguard** - Empowering Users in Emergency Situations 🚨
 A mobile app that provides users with direct access to emergency services and real-time location sharing.
-The app was inspired by a personal experience when my mother struggled to find the <!--####right emergency contact during an accident.
+The app was inspired by a personal experience when my mother struggled to find the right emergency contact during an accident.
 I wanted to create a tool that could make a difference in critical moments.

 - **Technologies Used**: Flutter, Dart, Firebase
 - **Highlights**: